China Airlines Flight 140: Accident

 The crew attempted to correct the situation, manually reducing the throttles and pushing the yoke forward.
 However, they did not disconnect the autopilot, which was still acting on the inadvertent go-around command it had been given, so it increased its own efforts to overcome the action of the pilot.
 The autopilot followed its procedures and moved the horizontal stabilizer to its full nose-up position.
-The pilots, realizing the landing must be aborted and not understanding that the TO/GA was still engaged, then knowingly executed a manual go-around, pulling back on the yoke and adding to the nose-up attitude that the autopilot was already trying to execute.
+The pilots, realizing the landing must be aborted and not realizing that the TO/GA was still engaged, then knowingly executed a manual go-around, pulling back on the yoke and adding to the nose-up attitude that the autopilot was already trying to execute.
 The aircraft levelled off for about 15 seconds and continued descending until about 500 ft where there were two bursts of thrust applied in quick succession and the aircraft was nose up in a steep climb.
 The resulting extreme nose-up attitude, combined with decreasing relative airspeed due to insufficient thrust, resulted in an aerodynamic stall.
 Airspeed dropped quickly, the aircraft stalled and struck the ground at 20:15:45.
 31-year-old Noriyasu Shirai, a survivor, said that a flight attendant announced that the aircraft would crash after it stalled.
 Sylvanie Detonio, the only survivor who could be interviewed on 27 April, said that passengers received no warning prior to the crash.

-Of the 271 people on board (15 crew and 256 passengers), only seven passengers survived.
+Of the 271 people on board (15 crew and 256 passengers), seven passengers survived.
 All of the survivors were seated in rows 7 through 15.
 On 27 April 1994, officials said there were 10 survivors (including a three-year-old) and that a Filipino, two Taiwanese, and seven Japanese survived.
 By 6 May, only seven remained alive, including three children.

 Passengers

-The passengers included 153 Japanese people, and 18 Filipino people.
-Taiwanese people made up a large portion of the remainder.
+The passengers included 153 Japanese citizens, and 18 Filipino citizens.
+Taiwanese citizens made up a large portion of the remainder.